jordipons/DRNN4ASS/README.md

 To try the codes on your data: put your data into a waves/ folder.
 The waves/ folder should be into the same root folder as DRNN4ASS/.

+Inside DRNN4ASS/ the directories DRNN4ASS/models and DRNN4ASS/resultWaves should also be created to store the models and the output .wav files.

 Look at the unit test parameters below codes/ or the parameters used in run_train.m and run_test.m.

 **Dependencies**